oxyzenQ/lyvoxa/README.md

 # 🔍 Lyvoxa - System Monitor

-A high-performance, low-memory system monitoring tool written in Rust, designed to be a fast alternative to htop with beautiful terminal UI.
+A high-performance, low-memory system monitoring tool written in Rust, designed to be a fast alternative to other system monitors with beautiful terminal UI.
 Lyvoxa provides real-time insights into your machine's performance with minimal resource overhead.

 **Current Version**: Stellar 1.5 (v1.5.0)